Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications: Discussion

 \section{Discussion}

 The results presented in this study demonstrate promising advancements in applying machine learning techniques to muography image enhancement and analysis.
-Our findings show that cWGAN-GP models can effectively reduce required sampling times whilst maintaining image quality, with particularly strong performance in feature detection for larger structural elements.
-The following subsections examine the model performance in detail, addressing both capabilities and limitations for both upsampling and segmentation tasks.
+Our findings show that cWGAN-GP models can effectively reduce required sampling times while maintaining image quality, with~particularly strong performance in feature detection for larger structural elements.
+The following subsections examine the model performance in detail, addressing both its capabilities and limitations for both upsampling and segmentation~tasks.

-\subsection{Image Upsampling Capabilities}
+\subsection{Image Upsampling~Capabilities}

-The upsampling model effectively improves image quality as demonstrated by both SSIM and PSNR metrics in Figure~\ref{ssim_psnr}.
-Looking at the input images (blue, circular points), both metrics show rapid improvement for sampling rates between one and 35 days.
-The SSIM follows a logarithmic trend that aligns with the feature detection performance shown in Figure~\ref{dice_eval} for rebar, tendon ducts and 'unknown' objects, reflecting its design to quantify perceptual similarity.
-In contrast, the PSNR, which is calculated as a logarithm of the mean-squared error (MSE), shows a different behaviour: after the initial 30-day period, it increases linearly until approximately 75 days before tending to infinity.
-This difference arises because PSNR is more sensitive to pixel-level variations, while SSIM captures perceptual changes.
-The combined analysis suggests that 30--40 days of sampling is sufficient to resolve large-scale features and reduce noise, with additional sampling time primarily improving pixel-level detail that may not significantly impact image perception.
+The upsampling model effectively improved image quality, as demonstrated by both the SSIM and PSNR metrics in Figure~\ref{ssim_psnr}.
+Looking at the input images (blue circular points), both metrics showed rapid improvement for equivalent sampling times between one and 35 days.
+The SSIM followed a logarithmic trend that aligns with the feature detection performance shown in Figure~\ref{dice_eval} for rebar, tendon ducts, and 'unknown' objects, reflecting its design to quantify perceptual similarity.
+In contrast, the~PSNR, which is calculated as a logarithm of the mean squared error (MSE), shows a different behaviour: after the initial 30-day period, it increased linearly until approximately 75 days before tending to infinity.
+This difference arises because the PSNR is more sensitive to pixel-level variations, while the SSIM captures perceptual changes.
+The combined analysis suggests that 30--40 days of sampling is sufficient to resolve large-scale features and reduce noise, with~additional sampling time primarily improving pixel-level detail that may not significantly impact image~perception.